The most interesting facts about Togo include once being known as the “The Slave Coast” and having its first president assassinated.

 19. In 2015 in Lomé, the biggest seizure of ivory in African history took place when over four tons of elephant tusks were apprehended – representing around 800 poached elephants.

-21. Togo is one of the world’s top producers of phosphates, which are used in fertilisers.
+21. Togo is one of the world’s top producers of phosphates, which are used in fertilizers.
 The industry was nationalised in 1974 which helped to increase state revenues.
 However, after an economic decline of the phosphate sector during the 1990s, Refined Petroleum is now the country’s largest export.

 22. One of Togo’s most popular cultural events is the Evala festival, an important initiation ritual in the maturity of young men.
 Every year, hundreds of young men from across Togo gather in the town of Kara and wrestle each other.
 The festival also includes eating dog meat.